aldavigdis/connector-for-dk/readme.txt

 This plugin's functionality depends on connecting to the dkPlus API, provided by DK Hugbúnaður ehf (DK).
 DK provides its services as per [their own General Terms and Conditions](https://dk.kreatives.is/wp-content/uploads/2024/08/General_Terms_and_Conditions_1_2024.pdf) (PDF) and [Privacy Policy](https://www.dk.is/um-dk/stefnur-og-skilmalar/personuverndarstefna#nanarenglish) (PDF).

-This plugin is developed, maintained and supported on goodwill basis by 1984 Hosting as free software without any guarantees or obligations and is not affiliated with or supported by DK hugbúnaður ehf.
-1984's own Terms of Service can be found at [https://1984.hosting/tos/](https://1984.hosting/tos/).
+This plugin is developed, maintained and supported on goodwill basis by the original developer, without any warranty or guarantees as per the GPL license.
+As it connects to, uses and affects live DK accounting data, it is higly recommended that all information in your DK accounting software is backed up and that your DK accounting records are monitored for any unexpected changed.
+Furthermore, it is higly recommended that you evaluate this plugin in a limited capacity in a staging environment before putting it to full use.